elasticpath/epcc-search-ast-helper/README.md

 For example if you were searching for (a=1 OR b=2) AND (c=3 OR d=4 OR e=5), we compute that there might be 6 index intersections needed, (a=1,c=3),(a=1,d=4),(a=1,e=5),...
 This provides a heuristic to cap costs and prevent runaway queries from being generated.
 It was actually intended that we look at the number of index scans needed, and maybe that's a closer measure to expense in the DB, but the math would only be slightly different.

-Over time this value and argument might change as we get more experience, in the interm you can use 0 as a value to allow everything (say if the collection is small).
+Over time this value and argument might change as we get more experience, in the interim you can use 0 as a value to allow everything (say if the collection is small).

 #### Regular Expressions